briansinllaves/The-0xBrianSec-Library/Test/OS Help/UNIX/Miscellaneous_Operations/DoSomethingandTryWithThingsWithVerboseSteps.md

    - This part is simulated with a placeholder command (`some_sql_instance_discovery_command`).
 Replace it with the actual command you use to discover SQL instances.

 3. **Filtering Instances**:
-   - `grep 'aur'` is used to filter instances that contain 'aur' in their ne.
+   - `grep 'bri'` is used to filter instances that contain 'bri' in their ne.

 4. **Credentials**:
    - A Bash associative array `credentials` is used to store the userne-password pairs.